-Upon graduating, ATI will award the student a diploma.
 To graduate, a student must complete all required coursework in their program and achieve the following:

 - Obtain an overall 2.0 cumulative GPA (CGPA) - Complete required coursework within 1.
-5 times the contracted length of the program - Complete 90% of each module's scheduled hours of attendance - Have a zero balance in their ATI student account OR be of current status with their student loan payment obligations
+5 times the contracted length of the program - Complete 90% of each module's scheduled hours of attendance

+Note: Students who have graduated must, in order to receive their diploma, have a zero balance in their ATI student account OR be in a current status with their student loan payment obligations.